Islamabad

-Greek architect Constantinos Apostolou Doxiadis developed Islamabad's master plan, in which he divided it into eight zones; administrative, diplomatic enclave, residential areas, educational and industrial sectors, commercial areas, as well as rural and green areas administered by the Islamabad Metropolitan Corporation with support from the Capital Development Authority.
-Islamabad is known for the presence of several parks and forests, including the Margalla Hills National Park and the Shakarparian.
-It is home to several landmarks, including the country's flagship Faisal Mosque, which is the world's fifth-largest mosque.
+The Greek architect Constantinos Apostolou Doxiadis developed Islamabad's master plan, in which he divided it into eight zones; the city comprises administrative, diplomatic enclave, residential areas, educational and industrial sectors, commercial areas, as well as rural and green areas administered by the Islamabad Metropolitan Corporation with support from the Capital Development Authority.
+Islamabad is known for its parks and forests, including the Margalla Hills National Park and the Shakarparian.
+It is home to several landmarks, including the country's flagship Faisal Mosque.
 Other prominent landmarks include the Pakistan Monument and Democracy Square.

-Rated as Gamma + by the Globalization and World Cities Research Network, Islamabad has the highest cost of living in Pakistan.
-The city's populace is dominated by both middle and upper-middle class citizens.

-Islamabad is home to twenty universities, including Bahria University, Quaid-e-Azam University, PIEAS, COMSATS University, and NUST.
-It is also rated as one of the safest cities in Pakistan, and has an expansive RFID-enabled surveillance system with almost 2000 active CCTV cameras.
+Rated as Gamma + by the Globalization and World Cities Research Network, Islamabad has one of the highest costs of living in Pakistan.
+The city's populace is dominated by both middle- and upper-middle-class citizens.
+Islamabad is home to more than twenty universities, including Bahria University, Quaid-e-Azam University, PIEAS, COMSATS University, and NUST.
+It is also rated as one of the safest cities in Pakistan and has an expansive RFID-enabled surveillance system with almost 2,000 active CCTV cameras.

 Toponymy

 The name Islamabad means City of Islam.
-It is derived from two words: Islam and abad.
-Islam refers to the religion of Islam, Pakistan's state religion, and -abad is a Persian suffix meaning cultivated place, indicating an inhabited place or city.
-According to a history book by Muhammad Ismail Zabeeh, a school teacher from Arifwala known as Qazi Abdur Rehman Amritsari proposed the name of the city.
+It is derived from two words; Islam and abad.
+The Arabic word Islam means "submission [to God]" as it refers to the religion of Islam, Pakistan's state religion, and the Persian suffix -abad means cultivated place, indicating an inhabited place or city.
+During the course of early modern period, the name was used in the Mughal era, by the emperor Aurangzeb who named many towns in the Indian subcontinent after it.
+According to a history book by Muhammad Ismail Zabeeh, teacher and poet Qazi Abdur Rehman Amritsari proposed the name of the city.

 Occasionally in writing, Islamabad is colloquially abbreviated ISB.
 Such usage originated in SMS language, in part due to the IATA location identifier for the Islamabad International Airport.